LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-types.rst

 #.
 The registered type initializer will be called when the module is loaded.
 In
    the above case, the LCAPI function ``file_init`` was registered as being the initializer.
-The prototype for ``file_init`` should look like any other LCAPI function, as shown on line 285 of the CAPIFile.cpp file:
+The prototype for ``file_init`` should look like any other LCAPI function, as shown on line 285 of the :file:`CAPIFile.cpp` file:

    .. code-block:: c++